grpc/proposal/A88-xds-data-error-handling.md

   that are being generated for other reasons.
 For example, if failing a data plane RPC due to all endpoints being unreachable, it may be useful to also report that the client has lost contact with the xDS server.
+  The error condition is considered to be cleared when either `OnResourceChanged()` is invoked or `OnAmbientError()` is invoked again with an OK status.

 ### Handling Data Errors